Key Takeaways

 Being able to sing along, follow along, or even perform karaoke directly within the app adds an element of interactivity that pure audio apps lack.

-These interactive features of music apps entertain and help improve user retention and session time.
+These interactive app features entertain and help improve user retention and session time.

 5. Offline Listening